10 most common freight shipping questions.

 A: While freight shipping services are very reliable, shipments do not typically come with a guaranteed transit time unless it is requested.
 Pickup day is not included in the qualification and calculation of transit time.

-While these aren't the only common questions and answers related to the freight shipping industry, we hope this post serves as a useful resource next time you have freight to ship.
+While these aren't the only common questions and answers related to the freight shipping industry, we hope this post serves as a useful resource the next time your small business has freight to ship.
+If you’re looking to get started with a new freight shipping process of your own, head over to our Freight Management Services page to learn more.
+Or, feel free to contact us today to speak with a member of our team or start your quote.

 Whether you have been shipping freight for many years or this is your first time, Freightquote's patented technology allows you to get instant and free freight shipping rates.
 Get started and sign up now.Get Free Quotes